AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-emailsntfctns/wp-emails-and-notifications.md

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product [!DNL Workfront] Proof.
+>This article refers to functionality in the standalone product [!DNL Workfront Proof].
 For information on proofing inside [!DNL Adobe Workfront], see [Proofing](../../review-and-approve-work/proofing/proofing.md).

 This section contains the following subsections: